AlinaBrode/am_lang/docs/plans.md

   * find other russians to share your hobbies with - find groups for studying Armenian, share site and channel
 * find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
   * posted hello on https://www.expat.com/en/forum/middle-east/armenia/
+* improve "Print cards" feature:
+  * no checkbox in pdf
+  * lean box around card
+  * only one column when print